In this post, you will see tips on how to stay warm in winter.

 - The first layer of clothing you should wear is the one that’s worn next to your skin.
 You can wear a long-sleeved shirt, a tee or thermals if you have them.

 - The middle layer is meant to help to keep you super toasty, by keeping the heat inside, wear something like a woolly sweater or fleece pullover.

 - The last layer is the outer layer, which you need for this kind of weather!
 Wear thick pants and a warm waterproof jacket.

 A fabric like cotton or wool will help to keep you warm also.

 2. Stay Dry

-Make sure you stay dry, wearing a waterproof coat, snow boots, waterproof pants if you have them and an umbrella.
+Make sure you stay dry, wearing a waterproof coat, snow boots, waterproof pants if you have them, and an umbrella.

 When you are walking in the snow, ice-cold temperatures, you can encounter freezing rain and ice, which can dampen your clothes and make you feel glacial.

-Being prepared for this type of weather can have many benefits, invest in a good waterproof coat and snow boots, there are so many snow boots out there to choose from, it’s well worth getting a pair (I recommend Sorel snow boots).
+Being prepared for this type of weather can have many benefits, invest in a good waterproof coat and snow boots, there are so many snow boots out there to choose from, and it’s well worth getting a pair (I recommend Sorel snow boots).